maxlit/dumbcoin/README.md

 If you followed [A from-scratch tour of Bitcoin in Python](http://karpathy.github.io/2021/06/21/blockchain/), look up `blog.ipynb` from this repo, I re-wrote it partly in the light of Dumbercoin.

-**WARNING**: don't put any money into this coin! while some sh*tcoins can be relatively safe, this one isn't (not even close) by design.
-In plain text: this is a f***ing retarded coin!
+**WARNING**: don't put any money into this coin! while some shitcoins can be relatively safe, this one isn't (not even close) by design.
+In plain text: *this is a damn retarded coin*!

 # Differences with Bitcoin